sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/develop_sourcegraph.md

 `git checkout -b your_new_branch_name`

-Be sure to review the steps in [Contributing to Sourcegraph](https://github.com/northyg/sourcegraph/blob/main/CONTRIBUTING.md)
+Be sure to review the steps in [Contributing to Sourcegraph.](https://github.com/northyg/sourcegraph/blob/main/CONTRIBUTING.md) For questions or comments, reach out at [Sourcegraph Github discussions](https://github.com/sourcegraph/sourcegraph/discussions) or email us at community@sourcegraph.com